ruchitaparmar/Ms.Know-it-all/README.md

 	- Add a new jargon with its meaning.
 	- Look up a jargon term using the search bar.
 Users can enter 'computer-science' or 'business' or 'None' or 'False' in the Domain input field.
 	- If domain is entered, along with the meaning of the jargon, the application also displays MOOCs relevant to that term.
 	- Click on the upload document option and upload a pdf file.
-The application scans the document and displays it with the meanings of all the jargons present in that document.
+The application scans the document and displays its content along with the meanings of all the jargons present in that document.